tkrehbiel/activitylace/docs/troubleshooting.md

 (Weirdly, Pleroma doesn't report the error, I guess it isn't very strict about certificates.)

-Resolution: Was using `cert.pem` instead of `fullchain.pem` in the nginx config.
+Resolution: Was using Let's Encrypt's `cert.pem` instead of `fullchain.pem` in the nginx config.
 It should be:

 ```
 ssl_certificate /etc/letsencrypt/live/___/fullchain.pem;